-Seminole County Public Schools (SCPS) receives an annual allocation of federal dollars to provide supplemental resources to schools that have high percentages of children who qualify for free or reduced-price lunch.
-The Every Student Succeeds Act (ESSA) and Florida law determine the eligibility of schools and how funds are allocated to eligible schools and programs.)
+Seminole County Public Schools receives an annual allocation of federal dollars to provide supplemental resources for students and families at schools that have high percentages of families who qualify for free or reduced-price lunch.
+(Federal and state law determines how Title I funds are allocated to eligible schools and programs.)
 Currently, 12 elementary schools, four middle schools, three special centers, one charter school and 13 non-public schools are receiving supplemental resources which may include additional staff, supplementary instructional materials, and funds for parent/family events and activities.

 What is the “Parents-Right-to-Know”?